 The Jumpman powered networks both have free bingo rooms which are only open to those who have deposited in the last 7 days.
 15 Network’s free room – which is a 90 ball room with £1 bonus money to be won in each game – is open for 4 hours a day and there’s also a VIP free room which is open 10pm – midnight.
 The Wheel of Slots free room is open at lunchtime only.
 The exception to this is Rocket Bingo which has quite a bit of free bingo for all (albeit with very small prizes) and Volcano Bingo which has a free bingo game where it is possible to win spins on the Wheel of Slots.

 This network has ceased operation.

 Bingocams have free games with substantial prizes for each of the higher levels of their VIP scheme, but to be allowed into the room you need to have made a deposit of at least £10 in the last 14 days.
 Another free room runs for 2 hours a day and is open to anyone who has deposited at least £10 in the last 30 days.
-Yet another room has a daily £100 guaranteed jackpot game just for those who have deposited that day.
-Finally there is one with a game every half hour that does not require a deposit but the FH prize is only £1 and you have just 2 minutes in which to claim your free cards before the game starts.
-Bright Bingo has a similar game every half hour but the FH prize is £1.50, only 150 players are allowed in the room and they must have made at least one deposit at some point.
-There’s also a couple of regular free games for recent depositors.
+Bright Bingo has a game every evening for those who have deposited in the last 24 hours.

 Mainstage Bingo and other White Hat powered sites do not have any free bingo as such (but they do give out huge bonuses).

-Tombola does not have any free bingo but has the Go Fish SMS game which is free to play for anyone who has played £2 real money in the previous week.
+Tombola does not have any free bingo as such but the Stars game is free to play for anyone with an account at Tombola who has signed up to receive text messages.

-Relax Gaming have some free bingo in one of their 90 ball rooms.
+Relax Gaming have occasional free bingo in one of their 90 ball rooms.